Poulett Somerset

-Colonel Poulett George Henry Somerset CB (19 June 1822 – 7 September 1875) was a British soldier and Conservative Party politician.
+Colonel Poulett George Henry Somerset (19 June 1822 – 7 September 1875) was a British soldier and Conservative Party politician.

 Early life

 Somerset was born on 19 June 1822.
 He was the eldest son of Lord Charles Somerset by his second wife, Lady Mary Poulett.
 From his father's first marriage to Lady Elizabeth Courtenay (daughter of the 8th Earl of Devon), he was a younger half-brother to Elizabeth Somerset (wife of Gen. Hon.
 Sir Henry Wyndham), Mary Georgiana Somerset (wife of Lt-Col. Stirling Freeman Glover), Lt.-Gen. Sir Henry Somerset, Charlotte Augusta Somerset (wife of Herbert Cornewoll), Lt.-Col. Charles Henry Somerset, and the Rev. Villiers Somerset (who married Frances Dorothy Ley).
 From his parents' marriage, he had two younger sisters, Mary Sophia Somerset and Augusta Anne Somerset (wife of Sir Henry Barron, 1st Baronet).

 His paternal grandparents were Henry Somerset, 5th Duke of Beaufort and the former Elizabeth Boscawen (a daughter of Hon.
 Edward Boscawen, Admiral of the Blue, and sister to George Boscawen, 3rd Viscount Falmouth).
 His maternal grandparents were John Poulett, 4th Earl Poulett and the former Sophia Pocock (a daughter of Admiral Sir George Pocock).

 Somerset was educated at Eton and the Royal Military College, Sandhurst.